How to Teach English to Chinese Students: Linguistic Challenges and Best Classroom Strategies

 Teaching techniques for grammar

-- Watch movies — All students like movies, but especially Chinese students.
-Watch each movie more than once—maybe once with Chinese subtitles for beginners, and once with English subtitles, and then without.
+- Watch movies — Go through each movie more than once—maybe once with Chinese subtitles for beginners, and once with English subtitles and then without.
 Get students to mimic, anticipate and dramatize favorite scenes.
 Transfer this learning into reading and writing by dictating snippets of conversation, or getting students to write a retell or a review of part or all of the movie.

 - Listen to music — Participate in related activities such as singing along, lip-syncing, completing worksheets, writing reviews or participating in a quiz about the song(s).